vihan125/vihan125/README.md

 - 👋 Hi, I’m @vihan125
-- 👀 I’m interested in ROS, Flutter, Django, python, and robotics
+- 👀 I like to work with frameworkds like ROS, Flutter, QT and Django
 - 🌱 I’m currently learning as an undergraduate at University of Moratuwa, Sri Lanka
 - 💞️ I’m looking to collaborate on Robotics, App development
 - 📫 How to reach me : put me a mail at vihan.17@cse.mrt.ac.lk